duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_initialization-db18.md

 Requires: An SD card of size at least 16 GB.

-Requires: A computer with a **Ubuntu OS**, an internet connection, an SD card reader, and 16 GB of free space.
+Requires: A computer with a **Ubuntu OS** (for flashing the SD card), an internet connection, an SD card reader, and 16 GB of free space.

 Results: A correctly configured Duckiebot SD card in configuration `DB18`.
 After assembling the Duckiebot, this will allow you to start it, connect to the internet, and get going.